The aquarium filter you choose for your goldfish depends a lot on the size of your setup, and how much maintenance you want to do.

 Having established that an aquarium filter is an essential piece of equipment that reduces the amount of maintenance you need to do, and provides some level of protection against mishaps, the decision now is to decide which one best suits your setup.

 Goldfish are messy bottom feeders, producing a lot of waste.
-Some filters are more efficient than others, so you need to choose the correct filter to avoid having to clean it out every two weeks.
+Some filters are more efficient than others, so you need to choose the correct filter to avoid having to clean it out too often.

 An aquarium filter well suited to a setup shouldn’t need cleaning out more than three or four times a year.